MasterMilkX/RoboMasterAI/README.md

 ---

 ### Purpose
 RoboMaster University AI Challenge[1](https://www.robomaster.com/en-US/robo/icra) is a competition that offers students the opportunity to develop capabilities in the robotics field.
-The competition consists of a autonomous robot shooting confrontation and requires tasks like motion planning and control, computer vision, etc.
+The competition consists of an autonomous robot shooting confrontation and requires tasks like motion planning and control, computer vision, etc.
 NYU has a team preparing to participate in the competition, and we will be providing them with some tools for the battle.
 [3](https://wp.nyu.edu/nyurm/the-competition/)

 ### Art Gallery Problem
-The art gallery problem is a computational geometry visibility problem that aims find the smallest number of guards possible to cover an "art gallery" polygon with n vertices.
+The art gallery problem is a computational geometry visibility problem that aims to find the smallest number of guards possible to cover an "art gallery" polygon with n vertices.
 [2](https://math.mit.edu/~apost/courses/18.204_2018/Nicole_Chesnokov_paper.pdf) We will be demonstrating an example of the art gallery problem in a dynamically changing situation (where the robots are constantly changing position) for the RoboMaster AI challenge.
-The robots (the guards) will locate itself on the arena (the art gallery) as well as other robots (art thiefs).
+The robots (the guards) will locate themselves on the arena (the art gallery) as well as other robots (art thiefs).

 ### Project Description
 We built a simulation environment that reflects the arena and the movements of the robots in it.
 The environment can handle between 2-4 robots with 1 or more of the robots being AI controlled or and a single robot being player controlled.